Hou Jiachang

-Hou Jiachang (侯加昌 (Hóu Jiāchāng); born 1942) is a Chinese former badminton player, born in Dutch East Indies.
+Hou Jiachang (侯加昌 (Hóu Jiāchāng); born August 1942) is a Chinese former badminton player, born in Dutch East Indies.

 Early life

 Hou was introduced to the sport of Badminton by his father when he was 8 years old.
 After high school in Semarang, Hou went to China in 1960 for further studies at Guangzhou Sport University.

 Playing career

 It 1960, he joined the Guangdong provincial team.
 It was the time of Cultural Revolution in China and he rarely had any chance of competing in foreign tournaments.
 His first appearance at the International level came at GANEFO in 1963 where he won Men's doubles championship with Tang Xianhu and a silver medal at the singles event.
 In 1965, Chinese team visited Denmark and outlasted the top Danish players such as Erland Kops.
 In 1966, the Chinese whitewashed the Danish team 4–0 in front of 5,000 spectators in Beijing.
 In that friendly match, Hou partnered Fu Hanxun and won in straight games 15–6, 15–4 against Svend Pri and Per Walsøe.

 In 1972, Hou became a member of CCP and joined the National Badminton Team.
 He participated at the First King Mahendra Memorial International Friendship which took place in Nepalese capital of Kathmandu, where he won singles as well doubles titles.
 In 1973, Hou along with his team went to England and dominated the English players, winning all the disciplines except Mixed doubles.
 Meeting the Danish players again in a friendly encounter in 1973, Chinese team won 10–0, where Hou defeated Svend Pri.
 He also defeated Punch Gunalan in a tie with Malaysia in Kuala Lumpur.

 It was only in 1974 when IBF allowed Chinese players to compete in Asian Games held in Tehran.
 He emerged champion in Singles event, where he defeated his compatriot Fang Kaixiang and helped his team in winning the team event gold medal against Indonesia.
 At the age of 34, in 1976, Hou won the Asian Championship, defeating Liem Swie King in the final.
 He was crowned the Men's doubles World Champions in 1978 where he partnered Yu Yaodong and beat Thai pair in the final.
 He was felicitated with trophy by then Vice-Premier of China Deng Xiaoping after the match.